 - It Feeds A Crowd.
 With 8 servings per pan, this chicken casserole is perfect for gatherings, potlucks, family dinners, or anytime there are teenagers involved.

 - The Leftovers Reheat Beautifully.
 You’ll be the envy of the break room when you pack this Southwest Chicken Casserole for lunch.
 So long, cold sandwich.
+We love these glass meal prep containers with locking lids for toting your own lunches.

 Ingredients to Make Southwest Chicken Casserole